-- To help prevent injuries from the unexpected energization of machines or equipment or the unexpected release of stored energy, your organization has developed an "Energy Control Program." - The energy control program consists of energy control procedures which clearly outline specific methods to be used to isolate and control hazardous energy and employee training and inspections to ensure energy sources are properly isolated before service or maintenance work is performed.

-• The energy control procedures contained in the energy control plan are commonly called lockout/tagout procedures because these procedures require an energy source to be isolated, locked and then marked with a tag to indicate it should not be operated.

-• Also included in the energy control plan are procedures for the proper placement and removal of lockout devices, specific requirements for testing the effectiveness of the energy control methods and any special lockout policies such as multiple lockouts, working with outside contractors, shift changes and other special situations.

-• Check with your supervisor or consult the written parts of the Energy Control Plan if you have any questions about controlling hazardous energy.
+- To help prevent injuries from the unexpected energization of machines or equipment; or the unexpected release of stored energy.
+Your organization has developed an "Energy Control Program" as outlined in OSHA standard 1910.147 titled "The Control of Hazardous Energy". - The energy control program consists of energy control procedures which clearly outline specific methods to be used to isolate and control hazardous energy and employee training and inspections to ensure energy sources are properly isolated before service or maintenance work is performed. - The energy control procedures contained in the energy control plan are commonly called lockout/tagout procedures because these procedures require an energy source to be isolated, locked and then marked with a tag to indicate it should not be operated. - Also included in the energy control plan are procedures for the proper placement and removal of lockout devices, specific requirements for testing the effectiveness of the energy control methods and any special lockout policies such as multiple lock-outs, working with outside contractors, shift changes and other special situations. - Check with your supervisor or consult the written parts of the Energy Control Plan if you have any questions about controlling hazardous energy.